Volume of Hypercubes Clipped by Hyperplanes and Combinatorial Identities: Introduction

 or equivalently,

-\end{thm} It is related to an old Prouhet-Tarry-Escott problem \cite{lehmer_tarry-escott_1947} and there are many algebraic proofs, not so difficult.
-But it can be also proved by Theorem \ref{thm:monthly} and we think the geometric proof using clipping cube may be a new approach.
-Let us see the following one.
-It also can be proved directly by Corollary~\ref{thm:twoplanes} whose geometric description is a clipping simplex.(See also \cite{cho_volume_2001}.) \begin{thm} For arbitrary $y \in \Rbb $, distinct nonzero $a_1,a_2,\cdots,a_n \in \Rbb$ and an integer $n \geq 0$,
+\end{theorem} This is related to an old Prouhet-Tarry-Escott problem \cite{lehmer_tarry-escott_1947} and there are many not so difficult proofs.
+But it can be proved by Theorem \ref{thm:monthly} and we think the geometric proof using a clipped cube is a new approach.

+The next formula also may be obvious to someone familiar with Vandermonde matrices or Lagrange's interpolation formula.
+However, it can also be proved directly by Corollary~\ref{thm:twoplanes} whose geometric description is a simplex clipped by one hyperplane (see \cite{cho_volume_2001}) or the hypercube $[0,1]^n$ clipped by two hyperplanes: a general hyperplane and a special hyperplane which passes through all standard basis vectors.